haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  ̶ ̶ 2 ̶ 3 ̶ 3 ̶ 4 2 4 2 4 3 4 3 4 3 4 3 4 3 4 3 4 3 4 3 4 3 4 3 4 3 4 3 4 3 4 3
          Count Strahd von Zarovich, for instance).
 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the hallow spell.
 You can use this feature a number of times equal to 1 + your Charisma modifier.
 When you finish a long rest, you regain all expended uses.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 30

 Lay on Hands
 Your blessed touch can heal wounds.
 You have a pool of healing power that replenishes when you take a long rest.
 With that pool, you can restore a total number of hit points equal to your paladin level × 5.